anubhav1/ControlSmartBulbUsingGreenGrassCoreAndML/README.md

 # Controlling Smart Bulb Using GreenGrass Core And ML
 This projects allow someone to control a Yeelight smartbulb from their own handwritten commands.
-An IoT thing takes picture of handwritten command and send it to greengrass group where a ML model predicts the word from that handwritten command and sends that command to smart bulb.
+An IoT thing takes picture of handwritten command and send it to greengrass group where a ML model predicts the command from that picture and sends that command to smart bulb.
 Implementation and usage of this project is explained [here](https://anubhavjhalani.medium.com/controlling-smart-bulb-using-greengrass-core-and-ml-c284fc922ed5#19a1).

 # Work Flow
 ![Screenshot](workflow.jpeg)